sddaniels/transition-forward-project/src/pages/resources/transition-planning/index.md

 Transitioning is the process of changing aspects of one's self to match one's gender identity, which can have both social and medical facets.
 Every transgender and non-binary person is different, as is their workplace, so every transition is unique.
 It could be as simple as a pronoun change (for example: from "he" to "they"), or it could involve many changes.
 The timeline could be short or long.
-Regardless, it's important to have a plan so that the process goes smoothly during what is likely a stressful time.
+Regardless, it's important to have a workplace transition plan so that the process goes smoothly during what is likely a stressful time.

 ## Aspects of Transitioning